Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_tokenization.md

 B | Peter | has | a | cat | .

-For possessives that may or may not be acceptable behavior, but how about contractions like “didn’t” (how many tokens, and what are they?) or “A’dam” (short for “Amsterdam”, and logically one token)?
+For possessives, the preceding tokenization may or may not be acceptable behavior, but how about contractions like “didn’t” (how many tokens, and what are they?) or “A’dam” (short for “Amsterdam”, and logically one token)?

 ### English hyphenation

 Assuming you can reliably distinguish hard and soft hyphens and ignore the soft ones:

 1. How many words is “ne’er-do-well”?
 1. If we tokenize “first-rate” as `first | - | rate`, how does that differ from “first rate”?
-At a character level, a white-space character has been replaced by a hyphen character.
-Since white space is generally ignored during word tokenization (white space separates word tokens, but it isn’t normally considered a token itself) a hyphen token has been added between two word tokens, and the variation is between the presence and absence of a hyphen token.
-But from a human perspective, the difference might alternatively be understood as whether we are dealing with a two-word phrase or a hyphenated phrase.
-That is, “first” and “rate” might be felt to participate in phrase-level variation.
+At a character level, a white-space character has been replaced by a hyphen character, and the variation is between two different characters.
+At a word level, since white space is generally ignored during word tokenization (it separates word tokens, but is not itself a token), a hyphen token has been added between two word tokens, and the variation is between the presence and absence of a hyphen token.
+At a phrase level, the difference might be understood as between a two-word phrase and a hyphenated phrase.
 How about “first- and second-rate”?

-### Punctuation in numbers
+### Tokenizing numbers

-The rules are different for different languages, but numerical values of the sort used for currency often contain commas and periods, e.g., US English “$1,234.56”.
+Numerical values of the sort used for currency often contain commas and periods, e.g., US English “$1,234.56”.
 How many tokens?
 It seems natural that the currency symbol might be one token, and perhaps the dollars, cents, and period separator are separate tokens, but is the rest three tokens: `1 | , | 234`?
+“Forty”, “forty-five”, and “forty thousand” are all single numbers, but the first is a single word, the second is two words separated by a hyphen, and the third is two words separated by a space.
+How about “one hundred” (two word tokens) vs “100”?

 ### Tokenization below the word level

-Characters (at least in English) are sequential, but that’s only partially true of morphemes (e.g., “bring” ~ “brought”, “code” ~ “coding”).
+Characters (at least in English) are sequential, but that’s only partially true of morphemes (e.g., “bring” ~ “brought”, “code” ~ “coding”) and syllables.
 Is there a practical use for tokenization into characters?
 Morphemes?
 Syllables?
+Poetic feet?

 ### Tokenization above the word level

 Tokenizing some phrasal constructions into words might misrepresent the lexical makeup of a text.
 For example, although the “White House” is white and it’s a house, the meaning of the phrase has little to do with the meaning of the constituent words, and a “bad actor” may or may not be a talentless thespian.
-If tokenization is to be used for lexico-semantic purposes, splitting uniformly on white space may misrepresent the meaning (and perhaps also the lexicon) of the text.
+“Not important” and “unimportant” are largely synonymous, but the first is two word tokens and the second is one.
+If tokenization is to be used for lexico-semantic purposes, splitting uniformly on white space (and, in some cases, on punctuation) may misrepresent the meaning (and perhaps also the lexicon) of the text.

 ### Tokenization outside the study of variation